TimGrt/Ansible-Workshop-Exercises/.github/CONTRIBUTING.md

 Running without specifying a target displays a *help* message.

+> NOTE: For certain pages, PDF file generation is activated.
+This requires Ubuntu with *playwright* installed!
+> You can test without this, use the command provided when running `make all` or `make serve`.

 ### Delete development environment

 When you are done with your work, run the *Makefile* with the `clean` target: